SAP-archive/btp-extend-workflow-cai-msteams/Part4/README.md

 # Summary

-Congratulations! you successfully completed the Unit 4.
+Congratulations! you successfully completed the Part 4.
 You learned how to transform workflow tasks into adaptive cards using the custom Java application and sent it to Microsoft Outlook.